puitiza/ecommerce/README.md

 * **Agility:** Changes can be made to individual microservices without affecting the entire system.
 * **Maintainability:** Each microservice has a smaller codebase, making it easier to understand and maintain.

-**Next Steps:**

-* Define the specific APIs for each microservice.
-* Design the data models and storage solutions for each service.
-* Choose appropriate technologies for inter-service communication (e.g., REST API, gRPC).
-* Implement security measures for user data and API access.
-* Develop unit and integration tests for each microservice.
-* Deploy the microservices to a cloud platform like AWS, Azure, or GCP.
-* Implement monitoring and logging solutions to track system health and performance.

 ## Order State Machine with Error Handling and Retry Mechanisms

 Here's an updated version of the order state machine with error handling, retry mechanisms, and timeouts: